coreos/coreos-assembler/docs/kola/external-tests.md

 A test is considered failed if the unit exits with any non-zero exit status or dies from any signal other than `SIGTERM`.

+## Environment variables

+The following environment variables are accessible to the test:
+- `KOLA_EXT_DATA`: path to test data; see above
+- `KOLA_UNIT`: name of systemd unit running the test itself
+- `KOLA_TEST`: name of the kola test
+- `KOLA_TEST_EXE`: basename of the test executable as found by kola

 ## Support for rebooting

 An important feature of exttests is support for rebooting the host system.